Porites porites: Biology

 Porites porites is a zooxanthellate coral, the tissues containing unicellular green algae living symbiotically within the cells.
 These are photosynthetic and use the carbon dioxide and waste materials produced by the coral, supplying oxygen and organic compounds in return.
 Unlike most stony corals, the polyps of Porites porites often extend their tentacles to feed in the daytime.

 Status

-Porites porites is listed as being of "Least Concern" in the IUCN Red List of Threatened Species.
+Porites porites is listed as being of least concern on the IUCN Red List of Threatened Species.
 This is because it is a common species throughout its range and the population seems stable.
 It is an adaptable species being found in a wide range of habitats and is not particularly susceptible to bleaching.
 It is prone to coral diseases but its chief threat is the loss of reef habitat through mechanical damage, violent storms, a rise in sea temperatures, ocean acidification, pollution, increased sedimentation and tourism.